lbeckman314/mdbook-latex/README.md

 ### Finally

-If and when you get everything working again, first wish a pox on my household to release some frustration.

-Finally, if you're feeling especially benevolent, create an issue or get in touch with me ([liam@liambeckman.com](mailto:liam@liambeckman)) to help prevent the same errors in the future.
+If you're feeling especially adventurous, create an issue or get in touch with me ([liam@liambeckman.com](mailto:liam@liambeckman)) to help prevent the same errors in the future.
 I'm more than happy to work with you to get your document compiled!

-= )
+:^)

 ## Status of Binary Releases